nd-crane/trusted_ke/evaluations/README.md

 # Correctness Evaluation

-We evaluate the correctness of the tools in two ways: **automatic** and **manual**.
+We evaluate the correctness of the tools in two ways: **quantitative** and **qualitative**.

-## Automatic Evaluation (AE)
+## Quantitative Evaluation
-The automatic evaluation is done by comparing the tool's output with the gold standard data, regarding Named Entity Recognition (NER), Coreference Resolution (CR), and Named Entity Linking (NEL) tasks.
+The quantitative evaluation is done by comparing the tool's output with the gold standard data, regarding Named Entity Recognition (NER), Coreference Resolution (CR), and Named Entity Linking (NEL) tasks.
 Evaluations.

-Automatic Evaluations may be easily recreated with the scripts available in the [automatic evaluations folder](automatic), and are transcribed in [automatic/README.md](automatic/README.md)
+Quantitative Evaluations may be easily recreated with the scripts available in the [quantitative evaluations folder](quantitative), and are transcribed in [quantitative/README.md](quantitative/README.md)

-## Manual Evaluation (ME)
+## Qualitative Evaluation
-The manual evaluation is done by a domain expert who evaluates the tool's output, regarding Relation Extraction (RE) tasks.
+The qualitative evaluation is done by a domain expert who evaluates the tool's output, regarding Relation Extraction (RE) tasks.

-Manual evaluations are saved in the [manual_evaluations folder](manual), and are summarized in [manual/README.md](manual/README.md).
+Qualitative evaluations are saved in the [qualitative_evaluations folder](qualitative), and are summarized in [qualitative/README.md](qualitative/README.md).

 ## Methodology for Comparing Tool Outputs with the Gold Standard